-• Only those local backup devices are supported, that can be installed by Windows during OS installation (no additional drivers are required).
+Only those local backup devices are supported, that can be installed by Windows during OS installation (no additional drivers are required).

-See also Chapter 2, "Planning and Preparing for a Disaster Recovery," on page 15, for the general preparation procedure for all disaster recovery methods before completing the steps listed in this section.
-See also "Advanced Recovery Tasks" on page 76 in order to prepare for disaster recovery.
+See also "Planning" on page 33, for the general preparation procedure for all disaster recovery methods before completing the steps listed in this section.
+See also "Advanced recovery tasks" on page 86 in order to prepare for disaster recovery.